tennesseeCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Online

-Interested persons can check the TBI Sex Offender Locator or Tennessee Sex Offender Registry created by the Tennessee Bureau of Investigation to track sex offenders in the neighborhood.
+Interested persons can check the TBI Sex Offender Locator or the Tennessee Sex Offender Registry created by the Tennessee Bureau of Investigation to track sex offenders in the neighborhood.
 Type in the address or school and click the TBI map to access the map.
 Sex offenders can also be found on the registry by name.
-Since it’s illegal for sex violators who are registered to live within 1000 feet of a school or location where kids are, people who find offenders violating this rule should contact Tennessee Sex Offender Registry as soon as possible via 1 (888) 837–4170 or by email at TBISORMGR@tn.gov.
+Since it’s illegal for sex offenders who are registered to live within 1000 feet of a school or location where kids are, people who find offenders violating this rule should contact the Tennessee Sex Offender Registry as soon as possible via 1 (888) 837–4170 or by email at TBISORMGR@tn.gov.

 In-Person

 Interested individuals can access information on sex trespassers by visiting the county sheriff’s office in the county of residence.
 The county sheriff’s office operates a registration station for all registered offenders.
-Call or visit the office to get more information on sex violators in the neighborhood.
+Call or visit the office to get more information on sex offenders in the neighborhood.

 Tennessee Sex Offender Registry